-For the Ph.D. program, a minimum of 32 hours of coursework and a minimum of 32 hours of thesis research beyond a M.S. degree are required.
-Included in the 32 hours of coursework must be the orientation course, NRES 594, which is taken during the first fall semester of the graduate program (if it was not taken during the M.S. program), and one semester of enrollment in NRES 500 (see ELEMENTS OF A GRADUATE PROGRAM under Required Courses for details).
+For the Ph.D. program, a minimum of 64 hours beyond a M.S. degree are required.
+Required coursework includes the orientation course, NRES 594, which is taken during the first fall semester of the graduate program (if it was not taken during the M.S. program), and one semester of enrollment in NRES 500 (see ELEMENTS OF A GRADUATE PROGRAM under Required Courses for details).
 Students will present this seminar within the first two years of the program providing an overview of their research topic, during the term the student is enrolled in NRES 500.
 At the end of the graduate program, a defense seminar will be presented summarizing the results of the thesis research.
 This seminar will occur immediately before the final exam, will be advertised one week in advance, and will be open to the public.
 The expected time to completion for the Ph.D. degree after the M.S degree is 3.5 to 4 calendar years.